Rollups & recompute

 On every write to an archive, RetroactiveWriteDetector.TryBuildDirtyWindow runs.
 For the archive being written, it computes the consumed watermark:

-consumedWatermark= the minimumLastAggregatedBucketEndacross the source archive's non-deleted dependent rollups — i.e. the earliest point that any dependent has already aggregated past.
+consumedWatermark= the maximumLastAggregatedBucketEndacross the source archive's non-deleted dependent rollups — i.e. the furthest point that any dependent has already aggregated past.

 Then, for each datapoint timestamp ts in the write: